feher/the-cubes-demo/README.txt

 - Program : Base class for shader programs used by object instances.
 - ObjectProgram : Template base class for shader programs used by object instances.
                   Tells whether a program can be used with a specific Object.
- - CompassLabelProgram :       Shader program used by CompassLabel objects.
  - CompassProgram :            Shader program used by Compass objects.
  - GridProgram :               Shader program used by Grid objects.
+ - LabelProgram :              Shader program used by CompassLabel objects.
  - LightTextureProgram :       Shader program that does texturing and lighting.
  - LightTextureShadowProgram : Shader program that does texturing, lighting and shadow mapping.
  - ShadowMapProgram :          Shader program for generating the shadow map texture.